scosman/actions_mcp/README.md

 ### required_env_var

-These parameters must be set in the environment before starting the server:
+These parameters must be set in the environment before starting the server.
+If they are not set, the server will error on startup asking the user to set the vars.

 ```yaml
 - name: "deploy"